-Discrimination: Although the law provides for the same legal status and rights for women as for men, including equal pay for equal work, women suffered from discrimination in the workplace and often earned less than men (see section 7.d.).
+Discrimination: Although the law provides for the same legal status and rights for women as for men, including equal pay for equal work, women suffered from discrimination in the workplace and often earned less than men.
 Domestic workers were particularly vulnerable to workplace discrimination and sexual harassment.
-Women sought jobs and served in almost every occupation in both the public and private sectors.

-Birth Registration: Every person born in the country after August 5, 1962, is entitled to citizenship.
-Persons outside the country born to or adopted by one or more Jamaican parents, as well as those married to Jamaican spouses, are entitled to citizenship.
-There is universal birth registration, either in the hospital at the time of birth or at a local registrar’s office if the child is not born in a hospital.
+Birth Registration: Every person born in the country after independence in 1962 is entitled to citizenship.
+Persons outside the country born to or adopted by one or more Jamaican parents, as well as those married to Jamaican spouses are entitled to citizenship.

 Early and Forced Marriage: The legal minimum age for marriage is 18, but children may marry at 16 with parental consent.

 Sexual Exploitation of Children: The law prohibits sexual intercourse with a person less than 16 years old, the minimum age for consensual sex.
-Sexual relations by an adult with a child under the age of 16 is punishable by up to life imprisonment.
+Sexual relations by an adult with a child under 16 is punishable by up to life imprisonment.
 The law provides for a Sex Offenders Registry, which the Department of Corrections administers and police enforce.
-In 2015 the number of cases of persons reported to police for sexual intercourse with a minor was 769, a 13 percent decrease from the prior year.
-In 2016 through October 9, there were 306 reported cases.

 The law criminalizes the commercial sexual exploitation of children and applies to the protection, possession, importation, exportation, and distribution of child pornography.
 It carries a maximum penalty of 20 years’ imprisonment and a fine of 500,000 JMD ($3,900).
-There were reports of children being involved in commercial sexual exploitation.
-The OCA investigated sex crimes when the victim was below 18 years of age.
-Depending on the case, the complaint was lodged directly with the OCA or referred to the OCA from the Office of Children’s Registry for investigation.
+There were reports of the commercial sexual exploitation of children.

 Approximately 500 persons in the country practiced Judaism.
 There were no reports of anti-Semitic acts.